How to customize the look of Terminal

 Terminal app preferences pane Choose Terminal theme

-5) Quit the Terminal app and relaunch it to save your changes and see them take effect.
+4) Quit the Terminal app and relaunch it to save your changes and see them take effect.

 Terminal app black background and green text on macOS

 That’s all there is to it!
-You’ve just changed the look of your Terminal window from black text on a white background to green text on a black background as you saw earlier, but there are many other options to pick from as well and you’re free to experiment with them on your own.
+You’ve just changed the look of your Terminal window from black text on a white background to green text on a black background, as you saw earlier, but there are many other options to pick from as well, and you’re free to experiment with them on your own.

 Modify Terminal’s interface even further

-If the stock presets aren’t good enough for you, then you can visit the “Profiles” tab at the top of the Terminal preferences pane window to view and tinker with additional appearance options.
+If the stock presets aren’t good enough for you, then you can visit the Profiles tab at the top of the Terminal preferences pane window to view and tinker with additional appearance options.

 From here, you can add or remove Terminal profiles.
 A profile is a saved state of colors and effects that make Terminal look and feel the way you want it to.
-You can switch between profiles at any time to alter the look of Terminal.
+You can switch between profiles at any time to alter the look of the Terminal.

 Terminal preferences pane profiles